 Bridging Hands Camps

-Camp counselors are a combination of Deaf and CODA counselors, staff from Adventure Links, and interpreters.
+Camp counselors are a combination of Deaf and CODA counselors, campground staff, and interpreters.
 The counselors running our camp are motivated to educate youth in the outdoors.
 They create experiences that provide the backdrop for individual and team development through the use of high adventure, environmental and team building activities.

 Amy is a teacher for the deaf and an ASL teacher for Montgomery County Public Schools in Maryland.
 She is also a therapist who works with deaf clients across the state.
 Amy’s passion lies within the teenage field and within the Cued Speech community by providing support to and education to those about this unique opportunity-both deaf and hearing.
 Amy founded Maryland KODA in 1998 and the National KODA Family Conference in 2000.
 Amy majored in deaf studies at Rochester Institute of Technology, studied social work at NTID and obtained her Masters degrees from Rochester Institute of Technology and Gallaudet University.
 She and her husband, Roy, have two hearing teenagers.